w3c/wot/plugfest/2018-bundang/result.md

   - Out of Time

 * Oracle:
-  - A new simulator was created for the KETI environment sensor based on KEIT's TD
+  - A new simulator was created for the KETI environment sensor based on KETI's TD
+  - Simulated devices were hooked up to the Asset Monitoring applciation as demonstrated on the open day.

 ## 4 Use Case